IBM/OSSM-federation-zap-config/README.md

 The script for installing federation tests on two libvirt IPI-installed clusters which are on the same host is `./install-libvirt.sh`.

-`install-libvirt.sh`
+`install-libvirt.sh` does the following:

-     1. sets up the service mesh control plane, service mesh member role and bookinfo test projects.
+ 1. sets up the service mesh control plane, service mesh member role and bookinfo test projects
  2. installs the NodePort services
  3. opens up the appropriate firewalls in the libvirt zone
  4. generates & installs the proxy configuration file `federation.cfg`
  5. restarts haproxy with the additional proxy configuration
  6. sets up the federation plane
  7. deploys the two bookinfo projects that will be federated in the two clusters

 ### OSSM Multi-cluster Federation provisioned on two different hosts, either IPI libvirt, PowerVM or z/VM, or bare metal installs